My Current Skincare Routine

 How my skin looks today

-I've changed the products I use on my skin from when I still had pimples, but the basics remain the same: gentle cleanser, no-frills moisturizer, treatment products, sunscreen/makeup remover, makeup, and sunscreen.
 These are the only things I ever put on my face.
 As I get older though, I will probably try to wean my skin onto retinoids again for anti-aging benefits.
+As of the date of this writing, what I use on my skin is catered toward keeping my skin clear, as well as preventing wrinkles.

 Hygiene Habits

-• Every day: Wash glasses with old cleaners
+• Every day: Wash glasses with old cleansers

 • Once every two days: Change pillow case cover